SARAJEVO COLLEZIONE PER L’AQUILA

-Italian people help a lot Sarajevo during the siege, so this collection is one small sign of my gratitude, and compassion to the people who where with us, when we needed.
+Italian people helped a lot Sarajevo during the siege, so this collection is one small sign of my gratitude, and compassion to the people who where with us, when we needed.
 Now it's our turn.

 The collection is dedicated to reconstructed Experimental Museum of Contemporary Art (Museo Sperimentale d'Arte Contemporanea-MU.SP.A.C.) in the Italian city of L'Aquila, which was severely damaged by the earthquake on April 6th, 2008.
 Here we have a generational range that perfectly represents the mirror of Sarajevo contemporary art scene and its artistic diversity.
 Alphabetically, the collection begins with the oldest author Aleksandar Saša Bukvić, member of the group Zvono that can be classified as the founders of the contemporary art scene we're talking about, to the youngest author Nardina Zubanović, whose work "Attention, Museum!" (dedicated then to still closed National museum of Bosnia and Herzegovina), visualy and conceptualy covers the task of this very personal project for another museum, "museum which has emerged from the ruins," Museo Sperimentale d'Arte Contemporanea (MU.SP.AC).

-Given that the collection is the result of a desire to show gratitude due to the generous help of the Italian people to besieged city, almost completely set up is made exclusively of works by artists who survived the siege.
-The authors from the collection are awarded with many important national and international awards, and they had many individual exhibitions at home and abroad.
+Given the fact that the collection is the result of a desire to show gratitude due to the generous help of the Italian people to besieged city, almost completely set up is made exclusively of works by artists who survived the siege.
+The authors from the collection are laureats of many important national and international awards, and they had many individual exhibitions at home and abroad.
 They were often exhibited together in many representative international exhibitions, and their creativity marked Sarajevo and international cultural scene in the last thirty years.